Bibles for America Brand Identity

 Historically they packaged their main product, the New Testament Recovery Version Bible, with a black plastic cover and added a graphic sticker on top.
 This helped to reinforce the brand, but the overall look of the packaging was dated and there was concern about the cost per unit.

 We developed a new slip jacket that not only saves cost at 10¢ less per unit, but also strengthens the BfA brand and helps customers take another step into the BfA “ecosystem,” by promoting visiting the website to find other free resources.
+The new jacket is not only a stronger design, but simplifies the packaging process.

 The breadth of the design direction also covers environmental experience design, from their fleet of vehicles used across the United States, and interiors of the office and distribution centers in Southern California, to towering billboards across the country.